 ApexSQL Source Control

 This article describes how to use the Working folder feature.
-In addition, features that are not available when using the Working folder feature, that are available when using any other supported source control system, are described.
+In addition, features that are not available when using the Working folder feature, and that are available when using any other supported source control system, are mentioned.

 The Working folder feature is intended to be used when you want to try out ApexSQL Source Control without any source control system in place.
 Simply, choose a local path (or a network one) to be used as a repository, and working through SQL Server Management Studio in the same way as if you are using any source control system.
 On the other hand, if you already have source control system installed and database version control implemented using any 3rd party source control client, the Working folder feature can be used to connect the cloned remote repository of the actual source control system with the folder that you set as a working folder using ApexSQL Source Control.